Roboy/memory/docs/Usage/2_initial_experience.rst

 .. _initial_experience:

-How to use the ROS services
+Usage of the ROS services
 ================================

 This Wiki gives examples on how to query the Neo4J-DB over ROS with JSON.